-It will be helpful if you keep a journal of your symptoms, because your doctor will probably want to know when and where you have pain, what activities make it worse or better, and when the symptoms started.
+It’s helpful to keep a journal of your symptoms, because your doctor will probably want to know when and where you have pain, what activities make it worse or better, and when the symptoms started.
 This can help your doctor to determine the right set of diagnostic tools for you, which may include:

 - health questions, covering many of the topics listed in the previous section

 - physical exam to pinpoint “hotspots,” or areas of pain and inflammation